jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Load Txt file (TI format) to target
 -----------------------------------

-	drag your target.txt file and drop it on \prog.bat
+	drag your target.txt file and drop it on TARGETprog.bat

     or use scite internal command TOOLS:FET prog (CTRL+1).